NEED HELP? 662-840-5000 . Available 24 hours a day.

 Vicki joined the Holland Funeral Directors staff in November, 2011.

-Mason Fields is a Junior at the University Of Mississippi - Tupelo Campus, concentrating his studies on Business and Marketing.
-He is a graduate of Tupelo High School and joined Holland Funeral Directors in August of 2014.
+Mason Fields is a senior at the University Of Mississippi - Tupelo Campus, concentrating his studies on Business and Marketing.
+He is a graduate of Tupelo High School and joined Holland Funeral Directors in August of 2015.

 Mason spends a large amount of his time, doing work that makes a funeral a success.
 Mason works to create programs, bookmarks, grave markers and obituaries.
 He also sets up the live-streaming broadcast of funerals that take place in the Tupelo Chapel and he also occasionally works setting up tents for gravesides and assisting funeral directors with all aspects of a funeral.
 He is also a licensed Cremationist and insurance/pre-need salesman.
 Mason is in the process of getting his Funeral Directing license as well.